trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  <img src="https://i.imgur.com/ZZ4aMUI.jpg" width=750px height=550px>

 ## IPV6
-If you are using ipv6 you need to enter in allowed IPs `fe80::1/0`.
-For example `192.168.100.0/0, fe80::1/0` (wifi only)
+If you are using ipv6, when connected to wifi you need to enter in allowed IPs `fe80::1/0` as well.
+For example `192.168.100.0/0, fe80::1/0`

-On pc using ethernet cable you need to enter pi's ipv6 address in 'internet protocol version 6'.
+When connected to ethernet cable on pc, you need to enter pi's ipv6 address in "Internet Protocol Version 6(TCP/IPv6)" preferred DNS server.
 To get pi ipv6 address, enter in terminal `ifconfig` under eth0:inet6.
 If you see two inet6(public&local), enter local not public.
 Go to https://ipv6leak.com/ and you should see "_Your IPv6 is not leaking_".

 #
 ### How do you know if wireguard vpn is really working ??